top-comengineer/woo-store-vacation/readme.txt

 If you want to start selling products again, then you can unpause your store at any time by deactivating the Vacation Mode or schedule the plugin which does this behind the scenes for you automatically!

-> **BECOME A PREMIUM USER**
+> &#128293; **BECOME A PREMIUM USER**
 >
-> Store Vacation plugin has a premium version which comes with several additional benefits:
+> Take Store Vacation to the next level with [Woo Store Vacation Pro](https://mypreview.one/woo-store-vacation/ "Woo Store Vacation (PRO)").
+The Pro plugin enhances your marketing capabilities and comes with the ability to schedule unlimited vacation dates/days.
+>
+> Here’s a look at what’s currently included with Pro:
 >
 > * One-click store close
 > * Exclude list of user roles